 - 3.1 The minimum entrance requirements shall be a Bachelor's degree in the Social Sciences with at least a second class second division or equivalent.
 Preference shall be given to majors in Political Science or an associated discipline. - 3.2 Applicants who hold a university degree other than in the Social Sciences, may be admitted if they passed with at least second class, second division, or its equivalent, and with at lest two years relevant work experience.
-Such applicants may be required to attend an interview and/or take a qualifying examination. - 3.3 Work experience in areas covered by the programme will be taken - into account, but will not outweigh formal academic qualifications.
+Such applicants may be required to attend an interview and/or take a qualifying examination. - 3.3 Work experience in areas covered by the programme will be taken into account, but will not outweigh formal academic POP 702 qualifications.

-- 4.1 The Master's degree shall be offered as follows: option one (course work and dissertation); option two (course work and research essay; option three (course work only). - 4.2 To successfully complete the programme a student shall be required to obtain a total of 48 credits. - 4.3 There shall be a total of eight core courses of 3 credits each. - 4.4 A student pursuing course work and dissertation (option one) shall be required to complete 24 credits of core courses and successfully complete POL 719 Dissertation, which is equivalent to 24 credits.
-In addition, a student shall be required to demonstrate a capacity for independent research and obtain an average of at least 60% in core course work in order to take the dissertation option. - 4.5 A student who chooses to do course work and research essay shall in addition to the 24 credits of core courses and 12 credits of options, take POL
+DVS 610 4.1 The Master's degree shall be offered as follows: DVS 703 option one (course work and dissertation); option two (course work and research essay; option three DVS 704 (course work only).
+FNS 602

-- 718 Research Essay, which shall be equivalent to 12 credits. - 4.6 A student pursuing course work only (option three) shall be required to complete 24 credits of core courses and 24 credits of optional courses. - 4.7 A student shall complete the core courses before embarking on the dissertation or research essay.
+- 4.2 To successfully complete the programme a student ENS 620 shall be required to obtain a total of 48 credits. - There shall be a total of eight core courses of 3 ENS 629 credits each. - A student pursuing course work and dissertation (option one) shall be required to complete 24\ credits of core courses and successfully complete POL 719 Dissertation, which is equivalent to 24 credits.
+In addition, a student shall be required to demonstrate a capacity for independent research and obtain an average of at least 60% in core course work in order to take the dissertation Research Courses option. - 4.5 A student who chooses to do course work and POL 719 research essay shall in addition to the 24 credits of core courses and 12 credits of options, take POL 5.0 Duration of the Programme 718 Research Essay, which shall be equivalent to 5.1 The normal length of the programme shall be four 12 credits. - 4.6 A student pursuing course work only (option three) shall be required to complete 24 credits of core courses and 24 credits of optional courses. - 4.7 A student shall complete the core courses before 6.1 embarking on the dissertation or research essay.